1. Home

-Adding Prepositional Phrases to the Basic Sentence Unit
+Expanding the Basic Sentence Unit

-Building Sentences with Prepositional Phrases
+Building Sentences With Prepositional Phrases

 The workers gather a rich variety and distribute it.